Battle of San Francisco: Prelude

 Buendía was in fact in a very dangerous position.
 He was obliged to retake Pisagua at all cost to re-open his line of communications.
 If not, his only way out of Tarapacá would be marching to Arica through the Atacama Desert.
 To make things worse, his troops were scattered all over the region.
 After defeated at Pisagua, Buendía retreated to Iquique where he joined Cáceres and Bustamante.
-Col. Pastor Dávila never moved from Pozo Almonte and Gen. Carlos Villegas went to Puerto Patillo.
+Col. Pastor Dávila never moved from Pozo Almonte and Gen. Carlos de Villegas went to Puerto Patillo.
 Another two divisions were between Pozo Almonte and Iquique, while Villamil retreated to Agua Santa.
 The Aroma Battalion was at Mejillones and the Vengadores Battalion was at Agua Santa.

 When the news of the Chilean victory reached Tacna, the Allies quickly held two war councils.
 In those, it was decided that Bolivian President General Hilarión Daza would drive his army to Tana, a few kilometers north of Pisagua, where he would join with Buendía and assume the command of the entire allied army.
 When reunited, Daza would attack Pisagua to regain the port.

 Two gunned trains transported Daza's troops and supplies to Arica, from where the march started on November 6.
 To reach the rendezvous point of Tana, the Bolivians should walk about 150 kilometres across the most arid desert on Earth.
 Therefore, President Prado advised Daza to march at night to keep troops' welfare.